There is history in those vintage sports photographs.

 The fan attending ballgame today is dressed very casual with many wearing ball caps and a replica jersey of their favorite player.
 In vintage sport pictures show many fans that are dressed up.
 The men look like they are going to work dressed in shirts and ties wearing a jacket and fedora hat – the women in skirts and dress shoes and looking like they just came from the salon.

-Whereas all vintage sports pictures are historical, not all of them are historic.
+Whereas all vintage sports photographs are historical, not all of them are historic.
 A picture becomes historic when the image captured is considered famous or important in history – the picture having great and lasting importance.

-A wonderful example of an historic sports picture is of Lou Gehrig during his Farewell Speech delivered on July 4, 1939.
+A wonderful example of an historic sports photograph is of Lou Gehrig during his Farewell Speech delivered on July 4, 1939.
 The photograph is powerful — one cannot help but feel the emotion Lou Gehrig had on that day at Yankee Stadium.